geradito/cd0037-API-Development-and-Documentation-project/README.md

 - General:
     - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None
-- Returns: success True and An object with a single key, `categories`, that contains an object of `id: category_string` key: value pairs.
+- Returns: success true and an object with a single key, `categories`, that contains an object of `id: category_string` key: value pairs.
 - Sample: `curl http://127.0.0.1:5000/categories`
 - response:
 ```json